Esri/data-collection-ios/README.md

 * ArcGIS asynchronous service pattern
 * Swift class extensions
 * Swift KVO & NotificationCenter state handling

+## Detailed Documentation
+See the [index.md](./docs/index.md) for a detailed explanation of the application, including its architecture and how it leverages the ArcGIS platform, as well as how you can begin using the app right away.

 ## Get Started
 You will need [Xcode 11](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) and the [ArcGIS Runtime SDK for iOS](https://developers.arcgis.com/ios/latest/swift/guide/install.htm#ESRI_SECTION1_D57435A2BEBC4D29AFA3A4CAA722506A) (v100.8 or later) installed locally.